JoshRobertson/TheCalendar/README.md

 # TheCalendar
 Fall 2014 - My first course in C programming.
-Draws a graphical calendar in the command window accurate to the input month/year
+Draws a graphical calendar in the command console accurate to the input month/year